-Disadvantages to Lump-Sum Purchases
+Disadvantages of Lump-Sum Purchases

-Although lump-sum purchases tend to be cheaper than buying assets individually, these purchases can require a lot of money up front.
+Although lump-sum purchases tend prove cheaper than buying assets individually, these purchases can mean you need a lot of money up front.
 If you don’t have that much working capital on hand, you may want to buy items one by one over a longer period of time.
-In some cases, you may also have to find storage for the extra items, and if you have limited space, that can also be challenging.
-Lump-sum purchases can offer savings and convenience, but you need to ensure you account for them correctly.
-Most importantly, remember that you can’t account for these purchases as if they’re a single asset.
-Instead, you need to break up the sales price and account for each item separately.
+You might also want to give some thought to storage if you have limited space.
+Even when you have the money to buy business-related equipment for future projects, you need a convenient place to store it until that project begins.